Canada travel insurance

-Medicare is used in Canada as a public healthcare service, but the cost of medical treatment for visitors can be quite expensive – so it’s always best to make sure you have the right level of insurance to cover medical expenses.
+Medicare is used in Canada as a public healthcare service, but the cost of medical treatment for visitors can be quite expensive – so it’s always best to make sure you have the right level of medical travel insurance to cover medical expenses.

 It’s also important to remember to give you GP a call at least four to six weeks before you go, to check whether you need any vaccinations.